ctjong/orion/Readme.md

 - **POST /api/auth/token**

     Get an access token using a set of login credentials.
 This can be used if all first party authentication settings are specified in the config.
-See [Authentication](#authentication) section for more details on how to get the access token.
+See [Authentication](#authentication) section for more details.

     Request body:
     - **username** - Submitted user name